Fiberwise symmetrizations for variational problems on fibred manifolds: Preliminaries

 \subsection{Isoperimetric inequality}

 The symmetrization methods are closely related to the isoperimetric problem.
-We shall apply the results on the isoperimetric comparison to our comparison theorems. \begin{Definition} On a smooth closed Riemannian $m$-manifold $(M,g)$ with volume $V$ for $m\geq 2$, and for any $\beta \in (0,1)$, let The isoperimetric function $h_{(M,g)}:(0,1)\rightarrow \Bbb R$ of $(M,g)$ is defined by
+One can apply the results on the isoperimetric comparison to estimating Dirichlet-type energy functionals.
+The followings are the facts we shall use later. \begin{Definition} On a smooth closed Riemannian $m$-manifold $(M,g)$ with volume $V$ for $m\geq 2$, and for any $\beta \in (0,1)$, let The isoperimetric function $h_{(M,g)}:(0,1)\rightarrow \Bbb R$ of $(M,g)$ is defined by

-\end{Definition} It is obvious that if $\lambda$ is a positive constant then the isoperimetric functions of $g$ and $\lambda g$ are related by By the L\'{e}vy-Gromov comparison theorem, if $(M,g)$ satisfies $Ric_g \geq m-1$, then (In fact a little stronger inequality holds by B\'{e}rard-Besson-Gallot \cite{Gallot}.)